Last Updated on

 Space is a term that is wrapped in mystery, magic, and adventure.
 There are billions of galaxies in space, and those galaxies contain billions of stars and planets!
 Just imagining all the possibilities hidden away in the far corners of the universe is a difficult feat for the human brain!

-In this article, we’ve gathered a list of 21 interesting facts about space for kids, which, can serve as a starter guide to the wonders of space.
+In this article, we’ve gathered a list of 23 interesting facts about space for kids, which can serve as a starter guide to the wonders of space.
 Read on and enjoy!

 Fun Facts and Information About Space for Children

 Ever thought about the Sun, stars, moon, or asteroids and felt that it never made sense?
-Fret not, we’ve got you covered!
-Here are 21 interesting facts about space for kids that will leave you mesmerised by the wonders of the universe.
+Fret not; we’ve got you covered!
+Here are 23 interesting facts about space for kids that will leave you mesmerised by the universe’s wonders.